 Finally, the tables turned when a doctor friend of Yaqi’s managed to get her a run of antiviral drugs, which took in conjunction with a heavy-duty antibiotic known as moxifloxacin.
 The combination was a haphazard experiment but she got lucky and began to feel better.

 “It was the first time in 11 days that my body temperature was normal,” she said.
-“I worshipped the holy medicine and thanked the heavens.”
+“I worshiped the holy medicine and thanked the heavens.”

-Each of our four patients said the disease’s apex lasted for between 10 and 14 days, even if their symptomatology wasn’t the same.
+Each of our three patients said the disease’s apex lasted for between 10 and 14 days, even if their symptomatology wasn’t the same.

 From a Barcelona hospital bed, we spoke to a 22-year-old advertising student named Nil who was also riding out COVID-19.
 Nil’s illness had begun after a trip to Milan from which he returned feeling mysteriously hot and uncomfortable.
 “Maybe I touched a surface that was infected, or maybe I touched my mouth or eyes with dirty hands.
 I can’t be sure,” he said.

 Nil immediately went to a doctor who put him in quarantine and he was diagnosed with coronavirus the next day.
 From there he was unable to receive any friends or family, while he went through a range of symptoms similar to Jay and Yaqi’s.

 “In my case, I had a lot of general discomfort, fever, headache and mucus,” Nill explained.
 “But as the days went by, I also had muscle pain, joint pain, nausea and vomiting.”